muratk3n/thirdwave/en/README.md

 ---

 *I am CRM* has to listen, but that's their personal development goal.
-Doesnt apply to anyone else.
+Cant be global rule-of-thumb.

 ---